 Issue Root Cause Remedial Action Progress/ Status Due Date for local production and content as prescribed in the relevant National Treasury Instruction Notes. minimum threshold for local content and production for the stated transactions as it was not aware that the treasury circular on local content and production included other items other than office furniture.
-Based on the aforementioned the matter is as a result of the following internal control deficiency: Leadership Dide evaluated on the incorrect The municipality did not effectively exercise their oversight responsibility regarding financial and performance reporting and compliance as well as related internal controls to ensure that the requirements pertaining to local content is implemented and adhered to.
-Adjust Assual Completed 45 Nov.
-2040 Bids evaluated on the incorrect point system During the review of the procurement process for the below listed tenders, it was noted the respective adverts stated that the bids were not Inadequate review of bid evaluation documents and reports.
+Based on the aforementioned the matter is as a result of the following internal control deficiency: Leadership The municipality did not effectively exercise their oversight responsibility regarding financial and performance reporting and compliance as well as related internal controls to ensure that the requirements pertaining to local content is implemented and adhered to.
+Bids evaluated on the incorrect point system During the review of the procurement process for the below listed tenders, it was noted the respective adverts stated that the bids were not Inadequate review of bid evaluation documents and reports.
 Adjust Annual Financial Statements for 30 June 2016 and ensure adequate review of bid evaluation reports to ensure Completed 15 Nov.
 2016